linuxboot/heads-wiki/Building.md

 Run `make` and it will start the downloads and building process.
 This takes a long while, so go out for a cup of coffee..

-On a small 1GB machine it is not possible to use the `-j8` option to musl-cross (specified in `build/musl-cross-git/config.sh` as `MAKEFLAGS`).  `-j1` is necessary to avoid running out of virtual memory (todo: allow this to be passed via `MAKEJOBS` on the command line or derive it from `nproc`?)
+On a small 1GB machine it is not possible to use the `-j8` option to musl-cross (specified in `build/musl-cross-git/config.sh` as `MAKEFLAGS`).  `-j1` is necessary to avoid running out of virtual memory (todo: allow this to be passed via `MAKEJOBS` on the command line or derive it from `nproc`?).
+This makes it take even longer -- well over an hour for a clean build.